-Plyos is a historical-architectural and ethnographic city-reserve on the banks of the Volga River.
-Covering an area of just three square kilometres, it’s one of the smallest cities in Russia.
+Plyos is a historical-architectural and ethnographic city reserve on the banks of the Volga River.
+Covering an area of just three square kilometers, it’s one of the smallest cities in Russia.
 Then head off for Yaroslavl, again on the banks of the Volga.

-Well worth seeing in Pereslavl-Zalessky are Plesheevo Lake, Yoga Dacha and the Nikitsky Monastery.
-Then, head for Sergiev Posad, where the main attraction is the Trinity Lavra of St Sergius, Russia’s most important monastery and spiritual centre of the Russian Orthodox Church.
+Well worth seeing in Pereslavl-Zalessky are Plesheevo Lake, Yoga Dacha, and the Nikitsky Monastery.
+Then, head for Sergiev Posad, where the main attraction is the Trinity Lavra of St Sergius, Russia’s most important monastery and spiritual center of the Russian Orthodox Church.
 And while you’re there, check out the chapel dedicated to St Sergius of Radonezh.
 Then it’s time to head back to Moscow.

 It’s good to end any bike tour with a day out of the saddle, and fortunately, there’s plenty more to see and do in Moscow – things like GUM (the main shopping mall), Arbat (the most famous pedestrian street in Moscow – great for buying authentic Russian souvenirs), the Tretyakov Gallery, Bolshoi Theatre … the list goes on.

 There’s one more opportunity to enjoy Moscow’s bustling nightlife, and then it’s time for bed.
 There’s a plane to catch tomorrow!